Iwwww/NotationCalculator/README.md

 # NotationCalculator
 Python GUI app for converting number to different notation systems and simple math operations with it.
 Works at Qt.
+## Opportunities
 Available mathematical operators :
 - addition
 - difference
 - multiplication
+From 2 to 36 notation system
 ## Instalation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements
 ``` bash